-UCD Global will be coordinating a series of social and cultural events for new international students throughout the month of September.
-These will be delivered both virtually and in-person (where possible) and will be designed to assist and support new international students commencing their studies in UCD in Autumn 2020.
+UCD Global will be coordinating a series of social and cultural events for new international students throughout the first trimester.
+These will be delivered both virtually and in-person (where possible) and will be designed to assist and support new international students commencing their studies in UCD in 2020.

 Event details will be listed on the UCD Global Lounge Facebook page.

-We're looking forward to welcoming you to campus in September 2020 - find out more in our video!
+We're looking forward to welcoming you to UCD - find out more in our video!

 A warm welcome awaits you at UCD!